 Jobber handles the transactional messages well but does not have the same marketing features.
 You would need a separate tool like Mailchimp or a CRM for that.

 Winner: Housecall Pro.
 The marketing tools are genuinely useful for driving repeat business.
+If you are spending money on a separate email tool, Housecall Pro may save you that cost.

 Integrations